-For more information about how the appliance matches a client request with a policy group, see Evaluating Decryption Policy Group Membership, page 11-19 and Matching Client Requests to Decryption Policy Groups, page 11-20.
+For more information about how the appliance matches a client request with a policy group, see Evaluating Decryption Policy Group Membership, page 11-14 and Matching Client Requests to Decryption Policy Groups, page 11-15.

 You define policy group membership on the Web Security Manager > Decryption Policies page.
-To create a Decryption Policy group:

-- Step 1 Navigate to the Web Security Manager > Decryption Policies page. - Step 2 Click Add Policy. - Step 3 In the Policy Name field, enter a name for the policy group, and in the Description field, optionally add a description.
+- Step 1 Navigate to the Web Security Manager > Decryption Policies page. - Step 2 Click Add Policy.

+Step 3 In the Policy Name field, enter a name for the policy group, and in the Description field, optionally add a description.

-Each policy group name must be unique and only contain alphanumeric characters or the space character.
+Note Each policy group name must be unique and only contain alphanumeric characters or the space character.